pravega/pravega/documentation/src/docs/wire-protocol.md

 ## Event - Request

-Only valid inside the block.

-1.  `Data`: It contains the Event's data (not hold the contents of the block).
+1.  `Data`: It contains the Event's data (only valid inside the block).

 ## Data Appended - Reply